BinaryWanderer/httpgettotcp/README.md

 # PHP Script Readme

-This is a PHP script that allows you to forward a string of text to another device over a TCP connection.
+This is a PHP script that allows you to forward a string of text in an HTTP Request to another device as ASCII over a generic TCP connection.
 It includes an IP allowlist feature to restrict access only to specific IP addresses.

 ## Installation